SWEdatCode/Emoji_repo/README.md

 # Emoji_repo
- A simple Emojis Rating Widget using Html, CSS and JS :)
+ A simple Emoji Rating Widget using Html, CSS and JS :)